 - Wigglers Arts and Crafts Studio - (For children) Please call 01691 610952 for availability.

-Your host will be available throughout the day in the showroom to answer any questions you may have and to ensure the visit runs smoothly.
+Your host will be available throughout the day should you have any question.
 As you prepare to leave they will also join you on the coach to give everyone a parting gift for the journey home.

 Group Lunch Menu: